mvfolino68/pathway-viz/docs/widgets.md

 ## Colors

-StreamViz auto-assigns colors from a palette, or specify your own:
+PathwayViz auto-assigns colors from a palette, or specify your own:

 ```python
 sv.stat("revenue", color="#00ff88")